ARQUM21/ARQUM21/README.md

 ## Professional Summary

-I am a passionate Full Stack Developer specializing in MERN stack with expertise in building scalable web applications.
-Skilled in React.js, Next.js, Node.js, Express, and MongoDB with strong proficiency in modern development tools and Agile workflows.
-Focused on writing clean, performant code and delivering efficient solutions.
+Passionate MERN Stack Developer with expertise in building scalable and responsive web applications.
+Proficient in modern technologies including React.js, Next.js, Node.js, Express, and MongoDB.
+Experienced in full-stack development, REST APIs, and database management.
+Strong problem-solving skills with a focus on writing clean, efficient code and following best practices.
+Adept at working in Agile environments and collaborating with cross-functional teams to deliver high-quality solutions.

 ---